mumi/EventDings/README.md

-# EventDings
+# Maverick.EventDispatcher

-EventDings is a simple event routing system.
+The Event Dispatcher is a simple event routing system.
 It is designed to be used in a microservice architecture, where each service is responsible for a single task.
-EventDings allows you to route events from one service to another, and to define a set of rules that determine which events are routed to which services.
+The dispatcher allows you to route events from one service to another, and to define a set of rules that determine which events are routed to which services.

+This a stop-gap solution for developers planning to implement software on top of a event-driven architecture targeting the K8S stack (using KNative Eventing) or the Cloud (using something like the Azure Event Grid).
+Setting up KNative can be tricky and is often (at least in our case) rejected by customers with a vanilla Kubernetes setup.
+Public clouds are regularly forbidden by internal regulation.

+### Features
+The event dispatcher consists of multiple side cars augmenting a RabbitMQ instance and its Streams module.
+All its features are exposed as adressable HTTP endpoints to simplify the integration.

 ### Architecture

-EventDings consists of four components: A receptionist, a subscribing API, a dispatcher and a delivery service.
-The receptionist is a webhook that receives events and forwards them into a RabbitMQ stream.
-The subscribing API is a REST API that allows you to subscribe to events (with filters).
-The dispatcher is a service that listens to the RabbitMQ stream and forwards events to their queue(s) (One queue per subscription).
-The delivery service listens to the RabbitMQ queues and delivers events to the destination of the subscriptions.
+The Event Dispatcher consists of four components:

+* an adressable receiver, which accepts any kind of CloudEvent through its webhook and forwards them to the event stream managed by RabbitMQ
+* the internal broker, which routes the events to the different queues as configured in the subscriptions
+* the distributor, which monitors the queues and delivers the events to the addressable destinations configured in the subscriptions
+* a subscription service, which provides an API for external systems to create and manage their subscriptions